plowsai/plowsjordan/README.md

       Light AI an AI First Company in San Fransisco (https://lightaibeta.com)

 💬 Ask me about Light AI or email me, if you want to talk about using AI to create applications using plain-English

+📚 I am currently reading "The Art of Science and Engineering by Richard W Hamming"

 📫 How to reach me: ...
    if you want to learn more about Light AI email me jordan@lightaibeta.com